 A Guide to the Best Types of Rug Materials

 Is there an area in your home that could use a little pick-me-up?
 A new area rug may be just the trick.
-As you search for a star to take center stage, or a subtle supporting character to complement your other decor, the rug's material is the most important factor to consider.
 The material determines the look, feel, lifespan, and care of your rug.
-We've gathered everything you need to know about rug materials to help you pick a rug that will enhance every space in your home.
+We’ve gathered everything you need to know about rug materials to help you pick a rug that will enhance every space in your home.

 Rug Materials Comparison